-Although I’ve no doubt many of you were hanging on my every word on Twitter during the conference, here’s a round-up of some of my favorite sessions.
+Although I’ve no doubt many of you were hanging on my every word on Twitter during the conference, here’s a round-up of some of the best presentations.

 Although Distilled’s Founder and Chief Marketing Officer Will Critchlow wryly poked fun at the title of his keynote presentation (“The Golden Age of Digital Marketing”), he very astutely pointed out that all signs suggest that we truly are poised at the frontier of a bold new era in search.
 He also impressed the audience by delivering his keynote without relying on a deck – bravo, sir.

 After explaining why search is likely to become a marketing juggernaut in the coming years, he handed over to the first of the day’s speakers, Matthew Brown of Moz.